 This will also help avoid cost-cutting measures that prevent you from having to make difficult choices like layoffs and cutbacks.

-Step Two: Develop an IT Strategy that Aligns with Your Organizational Goals
+Step Two: Develop IT Strategies that Align with Your Organizational Goals

 By creating an IT strategy designed to support the business’s goals, you make more insightful decisions about: